vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 #### vsi variable

-:information_source: **Tip:** After the infrastructure is created, changes to the `vsi` variable won't change the VSI image.
-The restriction is in place so that you don't inadvertently create an outage or lose data.
+Note: After the infrastructure is created, changes to the `vsi` variable won't change the VSI image.
+The restriction is in place to prevent unintended outages or data loss.

-The following example shows the `vsi` virtual server variable type:
+The following example shows the `vsi` virtual server variable type.

 ```terraform
 list(